 She said: "That's just it!"
 And laughed.

-It then developed that Preludin, which is an appetite suppressant, and Thorazine were felt by the patient to be at odds.
-Her medicine was Preludin, but the doctors (five psychiatrists, it turned out, had been involved in the last several weeks) gave her Thorazine, which she felt to undermine Preludin.
+It then developed that Preludin, which is an appetite suppressant, and but the doctors (five psychiatrists, it turned out, had been involved in the last several weeks) gave her Thorazine, which she felt to undermine Preludin.